 Artisans sometimes make the items before the palm leaf is completely dry.
 As a result, it may be green in color.

+The organic plant fiber is malleable.
+Transport could deform the product because it has been subjected to pressure.
 If your item has been twisted during transport and is still in the wrong shape, you can leave it on the ground for a few hours to regain its usual form.

 If you want to shape it, you can spray it (spray, not wet) and help it take the condition you wish to with weights.
 For example, put wet cloths if the form is rather round (baskets or round pendant lights).